pythonlover02/Proton-Sarek/README.md

 4. Open the game, and it should now use the correct OpenGL version.

+I’m still investigating a permanent solution to this issue, but this workaround has proven effective in the meantime.

 ## GPU List
 This List still very much work in progress, if you know about a GPU that have Vulkan 1.1+ support but less than 1.3, that its not listed here pls write a gmail at pythonloverv2@gmail.com with the gpu name and the source.
 And thank you!!